-ER Other soils that have limestone or other calcareous material either in the form of a lithic or paralithic contact, or as an extremely gravelly layer (70% or more by volume) in the form of rock rubble, with an upper boundary at 60 cm or less and which continues to more than 90 cm from the mineral soil surface.
+ER Other soils that have limestone or other calcareous material either in the form of a lithic or paralithic contact, or contain a high proportion of coarse rock fragments (70% or more by volume) in the form of rock rubble, with an upper boundary at 60 cm or less and which continues to more than 90 cm from the mineral soil surface.

 RENDZIC MELANIC SOILS

-EM Other soils that, in a subhorizon of the B horizon at 60 cm from the mineral soil surface, or at the base of the B if shallower, have
+EM Other soils that, in a subhorizon of the B or BC horizon at 60 cm from the mineral soil surface, or at the base of the B or BC if shallower, have

 matrix colour value 4 or less and chroma 3 or more, or

-5% (by volume) or more gravel that consist mainly of mafic or ultramafic rocks (but not tuffaceous greywacke), or
+5% (by volume) or more coarse rock fragments that consist mainly of mafic or ultramafic rocks (but not tuffaceous greywacke), or

-an exchangeable calcium/magnesium ratio of 0.2 or less and exchangeable magnesium of 1.5 cmol/kg or more.
+an exchangeable calcium/magnesium ratio of 0.2 or less and exchangeable magnesium of 1.5 cmolc/kg or more.

 MAFIC MELANIC SOILS